 6. Threshold beads (8)

-The pendant might well have been what attracted you to this particular set of beads, and so might well set the tone for your prayer beads.
+The pendant might well have been what attracted you to this particular set of beads, and so might set the tone for your prayer beads.

 2. Step Beads